samatisz/SamAndWhichSammies/README.md

 ## Description of the Project

-This application is used for a sandwich shop.
-Orders can be taken and processed online.
+This application is used for a sandwich shop: Sam And Which Sammies.
+Orders can be taken and processed online so that customers can order sandwiches, drinks and chips with ease.
+The application makes it easy for the shop owner to receive orders and this will boost sales as more people are able to put in orders.

 ## User Stories